 When it’s time to harvest your rhubarb, in most zones, you should prepare to have a full harvest when your plant has around ten stalks on it.
 Be sure to leave at least two stalks each harvest to encourage continual growth.

 If you are growing rhubarb as an annual, you should harvest the entire plant when the summer heat begins.

 Clean Up After Your Plant

 When the harvest season has ended each fall, it is important to take care of your rhubarb.
 You’ll know that harvest is over because the stalks will begin to die back.

 Once this occurs, you’ll want to cover the plant with a large helping of mulch.
 This will protect the plant and the mulch will compost and put nitrogen into the ground.
 This will give your rhubarb a nice boost come spring.

 However, be sure that you clean up any debris on or around your plant to make sure that the plant will stay healthy, and you aren’t providing homes for pests and diseases that could harm your rhubarb.

-When it comes to storing rhubarb, it is simple.
-For best flavor, you’ll want to utilize your rhubarb immediately.
+When it comes to storing rhubarb, it’s simple.
+For the best flavor, you’ll want to use your rhubarb immediately.
 This will ensure that it keeps its crispiness.

-However, if you aren’t able to get to cooking with it or storing it, then you should store it in your refrigerator where it is cool.
+If you aren’t able to get to cooking with it or storing it right away, you should store it in your refrigerator where it is cool.
 It can keep up to a week.

-Be aware, however, that the longer rhubarb sit, it will lose its crispy texture.
-Some say you can soak stored rhubarb in water to put some life back into it, but it will diminish the flavor some.
+Be that the longer rhubarb sits, it will lose its crispy texture.
+Some say you can soak stored rhubarb in water to put some life back into it, but it will diminish the flavor a little.